 - High school or college exams.

-- Major life events, such as a wedding.
+- Major life events, like a wedding or divorce.

-Hormonal birth control contains progestin or a combination of progestin and estrogen.
-These hormones stop ovulation and prevent pregnancy.
-Hormonal contraceptives include:
+Hormonal contraceptives contain progestin or a combination of progestin and estrogen, two hormones that work to prevent pregnancy.

-Some hormonal birth control causes a false period known as withdrawal bleeding.
-You’ll have this “period” when you have your hormone-free week with the pill, ring or patch.
-But if you keep taking the contraceptive without the hormone-free week, you might have some light spotting or no period at all.
+Some hormonal birth control causes a false period, which is known as withdrawal bleeding.
+This is when you have your hormone-free week with the pill, ring or patch.
+But if you take your birth control continuously (that is, skipping your hormone-free week), you might have some light spotting or no period at all.

-“It’s OK to miss a period if you’re taking hormonal contraceptives continuously,” Dr. Higgins says.
-“But ask your doctor before trying it to be sure it’s safe for you.”
+“It’s usually OK to miss a period if you’re taking hormonal contraceptives continuously,” Dr. Higgins states, “but before you try it, ask your healthcare provider to be sure it’s safe for you.”

-“Thyroid problems are common, affecting more than 10% of women,” Dr. Higgins says.
-“They can cause irregular or missing periods and can be mistaken for menopause.”
+“Thyroid problems are common, affecting more than 10% of people who menstruate,” Dr. Higgins says.
+“They can cause irregular or missing periods but are sometimes mistaken for menopause.”

-Perimenopause is the transition from the reproductive years to menopause.
-This transition might take a year or two, or it could take several years.
-And during this time, your cycle might be all over the place.
-It could be 25 days one month and 29 the next.
+Perimenopause, or the transition from the reproductive years to menopause, can last a year or two, or it could take several years.
+During this time, your cycle might be all over the place — 25 days one month and 29 the next.

 The average age of menopause is 51, so perimenopause often begins in your 40s or 50s.
 Usually, perimenopause comes with other symptoms, too, such as:

-If you keep track of your periods, you’ll probably know right away if something is amiss.
-Keep a period diary in your calendar or get an app designed for that purpose.
-Your period records can provide valuable information for you and your doctor.
+Dr. Higgins recommends that you keep track of your periods, which will help you realize right away whether something is amiss.
+Keep a period diary in your calendar, or use an app designed for that purpose.
+These records can provide valuable information for you and your healthcare provider.

-“Doctors want to know details about your previous periods so we can determine if there’s an issue,” Dr. Higgins says.
-“An occasional late period is often the result of something minor, but if you frequently have late or irregular periods, check with your doctor to rule out other health conditions.”
+“Your doctor will want to know details about your previous periods so they can determine whether there’s an issue,” Dr. Higgins says.
+“An occasional late period is often the result of something minor, but if you frequently have late or irregular periods, check with your provider to rule out other health conditions.”